Avonae/Tinypng-bulk-optimisation/README.md

 - Displays a progress bar during the optimization process.

 ## Prerequisites

+- Ensure that the `images` directory exists and contains `.png` files before running the script.
 - PowerShell installed on your system.
 - Tinify [API key]([url](https://tinypng.com/developers)).